slice/lifesaver/docs/index.rst

 lifesaver
 =========

-lifesaver is a heavily opinionated framework/library for Discord.py 1.0.0 that provides useful cogs, components, and utilities that reduce boilerplate during bot creation.
+Lifesaver is a heavily opinionated framework/library for Discord.py 1.0.0 that provides useful cogs, components, and utilities that reduce boilerplate during bot creation.